nyantec/sensorlog/README.md

 large jump in time.

 The watchdog can run in either of two modes called 'panic' and 'wipe'.
-In the 'panic' mode, sensorlog will simply exit with an error message when the watchdog is triggered.
+In the 'panic' mode, sensorlogd will simply exit with an error message when the watchdog is triggered.
 In the 'wipe' mode, triggering the watchdog will result in all stored measurement data to be deleted.

 Here is how to enable the clock watchdog in 'panic' mode and set it up to trigger if the time jumps forwards by more than 7 days or backwards by more than 10 minutes.

-    $ sensorlog \
+    $ sensorlogd \
       --clock_watchdog panic \
       --clock_watchdog_trigger_forward 7days \
       --clock_watchdog_trigger_backward 10min \